-- (a) changes in revaluation surplus (see HKAS 16 Property, Plant and Equipment and HKAS 38 Intangible Assets); - (b) remeasurements of defined benefit plans (see HKAS 19 Employee Benefits); - (c) gains and losses arising from translating the financial statements of a foreign operation (see HKAS 21 The Effects of Changes in Foreign Exchange Rates); - (d) gains and losses on remeasuring available-for-sale financial assets (see HKAS 39 Financial Instruments: Recognition and Measurement); - (d) gains and losses from investments in equity instruments designated at fair value through other comprehensive income in accordance with paragraph 5.7.5 of HKFRS 9 Financial Instruments; - (da) gains and losses on financial assets measured at fair value through other comprehensive income in accordance with paragraph 4.1.2A of HKFRS 9. - (e) the effective portion of gains and losses on hedging instruments in a cash flow hedge and the gains and losses on hedging instruments that hedge investments in equity instruments measured at fair value through other comprehensive income in accordance with paragraph 5.7.5 of HKFRS 9 (see Chapter 6 of HKFRS 9); (see HKAS 39). - (f) for particular liabilities designated as at fair value through profit or loss, the amount of the change in fair value that is attributable to changes in the liability's credit risk (see paragraph 5.7.7 of HKFRS 9); - (g) changes in the value of the time value of options when separating the intrinsic value and time value of an option contract and designating as the hedging instrument only the changes in the intrinsic value (see Chapter 6 of HKFRS 9); and
+- (a) changes in revaluation surplus (see HKAS 16 Property, Plant and Equipment and HKAS 38 Intangible Assets); - (b) remeasurements of defined benefit plans (see HKAS 19 Employee Benefits); - (c) gains and losses arising from translating the financial statements of a foreign operation (see HKAS 21 The Effects of Changes in Foreign Exchange Rates); - (d) gains and losses from investments in equity instruments designated at fair value through other comprehensive income in accordance with paragraph 5.7.5 of HKFRS 9 Financial Instruments; - (da) gains and losses on financial assets measured at fair value through other comprehensive income in accordance with paragraph 4.1.2A of HKFRS 9. - (e) the effective portion of gains and losses on hedging instruments in a cash flow hedge and the gains and losses on hedging instruments that hedge investments in equity instruments measured at fair value through other comprehensive income in accordance with paragraph 5.7.5 of HKFRS 9 (see Chapter 6 of HKFRS 9); - (f) for particular liabilities designated as at fair value through profit or loss, the amount of the change in fair value that is attributable to changes in the liability's credit risk (see paragraph 5.7.7 of HKFRS 9); - (g) changes in the value of the time value of options when separating the intrinsic value and time value of an option contract and designating as the hedging instrument only the changes in the intrinsic value (see Chapter 6 of HKFRS 9); and - (h) changes in the value of the forward elements of forward contracts when separating the forward element and spot element of a forward contract and designating as the hedging instrument only the changes in the spot element, and changes in the value of the foreign currency basis spread of a financial instrument when excluding it from the designation of that financial instrument as the hedging instrument (see Chapter 6 of HKFRS 9).